O-Kapibara-O/Picture_Processing/README.md

 ## Description:

-This project contains a set of simple image-processing operations written in C, created for educational purposes.
+This project contains a set of simple image-processing operations written in C, created for educational purposes. <br>
-It demonstrates manual memory management, file I/O operations, and pixel-level image transformations without using external libraries.
+It demonstrates manual memory management, file I/O operations, and pixel-level image transformations without using external libraries.<br>
-This code doesn't follow modern coding standards.
+This code doesn't follow modern coding standards.<br>
-The program works with images in the `.pgm` (Portable GrayMap) format.
+The program works with images in the `.pgm` (Portable GrayMap) format.<br>

 ## How to run:
 1. Clone the repository:<br>